jackpopp/syml_php/README.md

 -----

-Views are used to render templates and data from the controller they are one of the primary ways of responding to requests.
-The preferred method of accessing the View class is to inject the dependency via the controllers constrctor and allowing Syml's IOC container to resolve the class at runtime.
+Views are used to render templates and data from the controller they are one of the primary ways of responding to requests. we can access the View class by injecting the dependency via the controllers constrctor and allowing Syml's IOC container to resolve the class at runtime.
 In order to do this we **must** type hint the arguement in the constructor or the IOC container will not be able to resolve it.

 **Injecting the view as a dependency in a controller**